 In Turkish folklore, the Mingrelians have a reputation for plundering and piracy.
 They were notorious as kidnappers, and until the 1800s, they engaged in slave hunts focusing on young children.
 Today, however, they are respected as industrious, educated, adventurous, and trustworthy people.

 Germany is known for having a large Turkish community in their country.
 Along with the Turks there are some Kurds and Laz people from Turkey living there.
-The Laz people started arriving in Germany in the 1970s, some 20 years after the Turks began to go there as “guest workers.”
+The Mingrelian people started arriving in Germany in the 1970s, some 20 years after the Turks began to go there as "guest workers."

 At the beginning of the sixth century, Mingrelians were converted to Christianity.
 However today, in Turkey, Georgia or Germany, few of them are still Christian.